Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 access a local DOM element.
 {: .alert .alert-info }

-Within a given tree, `ready` is generally called in _document order_.
-For example, an element's **light DOM children** are generally initialized **after** the parent element.
-If the parent needs to perform initialization after light DOM children are ready, the children should fire an event from the `attached` callback.
+Within a given tree, `ready` is generally called in _document order_, but you should not rely on the ordering of initialization callbacks between sibling elements, or between a host element and its light DOM children.

-### Initialization ordering
+### Initialization order {#initialization-order}

 The element's basic initialization order is: